 Training in American law and legal institutions will aid international lawyers involved in an increasingly global legal and economic market, particularly in arranging international transactions.
 The training offered in the legal reasoning process employed in American law, unfamiliar to lawyers outside the United States without such academic training or experience, will broaden career opportunities for LL.M. graduates.
 This degree is an important and widely recognized credential for professional advancement throughout the legal world.

 UNC School of Law LL.M. students are permitted to apply for transfer to the J.D.
 Program if they achieve a grade point average in courses taken with J.D. students that places them in the top 1/3 of the 2L class.
-The top 1/3 mark is identified each fall by the Career Development office (CDO), e.g., for the 2013-14 LL.M. class, this cutoff point is 3.511.
+The top 1/3 mark is identified each fall by the Career Development office (CDO).
+The cutoff GPA is generally higher than 3.5.
 Grades received in the two required LL.M. courses, which are taken exclusively by LL.M. students, are not included in the average.

 Decisions on admission are made by the J.D. admissions office, with input from the LL.M.
 Faculty Director.
 UNC LL.M. students so admitted will be allowed to transfer credits to the J.D. program earned in regular J.D. courses while they were LL.M. students.
 Credits will not be transferred for either of the two courses required exclusively for LL.M. students.
 LL.M. students allowed to transfer into the J.D. program after completion of the LL.M. program will receive only the J.D. degree upon successful completion of the J.D. requirements.